nichannah/oasis-grids/README.md

 Create OASIS3-MCT model coupling grid configurations.

+This tool is a grid translator.
+It takes model grid definitions as netCDF files, converts to an Object/Python representation, then translates these to a format understood by the OASIS3-MCT coupler.

 # Description

 Coupling models together using the OASIS3-MCT coupler involves defining the model grids in a particular format.
 OASIS then uses these when regridding coupling fields.
 This tool can be used to create the OASIS grid definition files, called grids.nc, areas.nc, masks.nc for a collection of coupled models.